 Instead of a generic review that repeats what’s said on the product page, I’m actually using the disc.

+This is the power of using your own images.
+They don’t need to be studio quality.
 I think it gives a much more honest look when you use images that clearly show you’ve taken them yourself.

 Should You Ever Use Stock Photos?